astro-mat/PP5_E-Commerce_Application/README.md

 TO DO

+- ADD TO BAG FROM WISHLIST DOESNT WORK
 - Go back to Shopping bag and apply fix that allows minus bag items in mobile view
 - Check that nothing says "Boutique ado"
 - mobile header matches full screen